Official Name: Tower Bridge

 Start your trip to Tower Bridge by making your way through a grand Victorian staircase or fully accessible lift, to the North Tower.
 Take a trip down memory lane as you are transported back to the nineteenth century.
 Here, you will be able to learn about the fascinating history of Tower Bridge, with the help of interactive displays.

 The glass floor on the tower bridge was installed in 1982 when it was reopened for pedestrians.
-From 42 meters over the River Thames and 33.5 meters above road level, this permanent feature provides visitors with a magnificent birds-eye view of London life.
+From 42 meters over the River Thames and 33.5 meters above road level, this permanent feature provides visitors with a magnificent birds-eye view of London.
 You may look down to find the famed red London buses and pedestrians speeding across the Bridge as river barges pass beneath it.

 Original Victorian steam engines, coal-fired boilers, drivetrains, and accumulators are on show at the Engine Rooms of the Tower Bridge, with interactive displays and information panels explaining how they work.
 You can learn about the force of steam and the innovative hydraulic system that lifted Tower Bridge's 1,000-tonne bascules at a moment's notice until the 1970s.